 Facts & Figures:

-- Over 60 faculty with nearly one-third comprised of women; 38 residents, 21 advanced practice providers, and 39 administrative and research staff.
+We are 38 residents, 21 advanced practice providers, and 42 administrative and research staff.

-- Department members focus on targeted areas of practice, such as air medical transport, critical care medicine, EMS, global health, pediatric emergency medicine, research, simulation, and ultrasound.
+Department members focus on targeted areas of practice, such as critical care transport and retrieval, critical care medicine, EMS, global health, pediatric emergency medicine, research, simulation, and ultrasound.

-- Key programs include CARES (Cardiac Arrest Registry to Enhance Survival), EMS Resuscitation Academy, SIREN (Strategies to Innovate Emergency Care Clinical Trials Network) and VotER (Emergency Department based Voter Registration).
+Outreach programs our faculty are engaged in include the Brain Health Registry, Cardiac Arrest Registry to Enhance Survival (CARES), EMS Resuscitation Academy, Strategies to Innovate Emergency Care Clinical Trials Network (SIREN), and VotER (healthcare location-based voter registration).

 UW Health is the sponsoring institution for our training programs and is a recognized national leader in numerous medical fields.

-As the integrated health system of the University of Wisconsin-Madison, UW Health serves more than 700,000 patients each year in the Upper Midwest and beyond with near 2,000 physicians and over 21,000 employees at seven hospitals and more than 80 clinic locations.
+As the integrated health system of the University of Wisconsin-Madison, UW Health serves more than 720,000 patients each year in the Upper Midwest and beyond with nearly 1,850 physicians and over 21,000 employees at eight hospitals and more than 70 clinic locations.
 UW Health partners with the UW School of Medicine and Public Health to fulfill patient care, research, education and community service missions.

 The Graduate Medical Education (GME) programs at UW Health give you the opportunity to expand your professional skills under the guidance and mentorship of nationally respected doctors, health professionals and researchers.
 Our residencies and fellowships include more than 75 ACGME-accredited specialty and subspecialty programs designed to improve care and train the physicians our community and our country need.